alpoktem/punctuator2/README.md

 ## How does it perform?

-On prosodically annotated TED corpus consisting of 1038 talks (155174 sentences):
+English punctuation model was trained from a prosodically annotated TED corpus consisting of 1038 talks (155174 sentences).
+Link to dataset: http://hdl.handle.net/10230/33981

+Punctuation generation accuracy with respect to human transcription:

 PUNCTUATION      | PRECISION | RECALL    | F-SCORE
 --- | --- | --- | ---